 When we owe someone an apology, it impacts us physically and mentally.
-We toss and turn in bed at night; we may experience a sinking feeling in our chests; we might even eat or drink more than we should.
+We toss and turn in bed at night, may experience a sinking feeling in our chests and even eat or drink more than we should.
 Saying the words “I’m sorry” can lighten the baggage of guilt we carry around.
-Knowing that we understand our mistakes and took actions to make up for the damage we’ve caused will help ease our burden and let us move on.
+Knowing that we understand our mistakes and acted to make up for the damage we’ve caused will help ease our burden and let us move on.

-Many accomplished, successful, and legendary change-makers in the world share one trait – they’re not afraid to admit they are wrong, and they make sure not to repeat the same mistake twice.
-Great leaders grow in the eyes of their followers when they apologize and make sure to do things differently or not at all in the future.
-This behavior makes
+Many accomplished, successful, and legendary change-makers in the world share one trait.
+They’re not afraid to admit they are wrong, and they make sure not to repeat the same mistake twice.
+Great leaders grow in the eyes of their followers when they apologize and do things differently or not at all in the future.

-their followers see them as powerful human beings who take responsibility for their mistakes and learn from them.
+This behavior makes their followers see them as powerful human beings who take responsibility for and learn from their mistakes.

 Apologizing can be very liberating as doing so means we’re taking responsibility for our actions.
 An apology has the power to humble even the most arrogant of people.
 It takes courage to admit our wrongs and work through our resistance to apologizing.
-In the end, it’ll all be worth it as it leads to a deep sense of self-respect and thus, a higher level of self-esteem.
+In the end, it’s worthwhile because it leads to a deep sense of self-respect and a higher level of self-esteem.